Lesterpaintstheworld/terminal-velocity/specifications.md

    - Identify the overall narrative arc and key plot points.
    - Determine the pacing and structure of each act and chapter.

+5. **Knowledge Gaps**
+   - Identify areas requiring further research, such as:
+     - Detailed implications of UBC on labor markets.
+     - Ethical frameworks surrounding AI rights and integration.
+     - Societal impacts of AI systems on economic structures.

 ### Knowledge Gaps
 - Identify areas requiring further research, such as:
   - Detailed implications of UBC on labor markets.